makepad/makepad/README.md

 Clipping is done using vertex-shader clipping.
 So there is no stencil-state.
 Makepad is really just a bunch of instanced-array drawcalls on indexed triangles.
 And one texture for the font.
 Thats it.

-Font rendering in makepad is via an MSDF font format.
-It doesn't do all sorts of internationalisation layout, its really very well suited for building code editors, IDE's, designtools.
-Not for replacing a browser.
-Maybe someday Mozilla will provide the missing pieces to do font rendering properly.
+Font rendering in makepad is via an MSDF font format on master.
+We are in the final stages of integrating our own font stack (Rust ttf reader all the way to GPU trapezoid rendering and atlassing).
+This will significantly improve lowDPI/VR font clarity.